 Lineage Journeys is here to help you find your way as you search for your family and the realities of their lives.
 We conduct genealogy workshops, offer coaching as you do your research, and provide full-service genealogy help to those who want extensive support in finding and documenting ancestors.
 Family history research is our journey together – let’s get you building your family tree.
 Contact me for help with your research!

-Acadian and French-Canadian
+Specializing in: Acadian and French-Canadian

 Quebec and Ontario provinces, Canada